 • Try Tylenol.
 Most women can safely use acetaminophen (Tylenol), taken at a standard dose within four hours of the exam, to minimize discomfort.
 Bonus: It will reduce any soreness you might experience afterward.
 Avoid aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin, Advil), which can increase the risk for bruising.

 • Exercise before the test.
-A recent study conducted by researchers at Barretos Cancer Hospital in São Paulo State, Brazil, found that women who exercised for 20 minutes just prior to their mammograms reported less pain after screening compared with women who didn’t exercise—perhaps because the physical activity promoted the release of endorphins, hormones that have a pain-relieving effect.
+A study conducted by researchers at Barretos Cancer Hospital in São Paulo State, Brazil, found that women who exercised for 20 minutes just prior to their mammograms reported less pain after screening compared with women who didn’t exercise—perhaps because the physical activity promoted the release of endorphins, hormones that have a pain-relieving effect.
 Exercises included warm-ups and stretching…then a series of 10 upper-body moves, such as arm and shoulder circles or interlocking the fingers behind the back and raising the arms.

 • Know what to expect.
 Women who feel armed with information about the procedure experience less pain and discomfort from mammograms—likely because they feel less anxiety.

 What helps: For first-timers, ask your doctor to walk you through the procedure when he/she prescribes your mammogram.
 A few days prior to the test, do a dry run to the facility so you know exactly how to get there and, if you’re driving, where to find parking.